 There are two Offices serving the Pattaya area - Naklua and Jomtien.
 Although a Revenue Department webpage states one can obtain a Tax Identification Number (TIN) or file an income tax return at any Revenue Office location, from reports received both Naklua and Jomtien Revenue Offices will require you to use the office that has jurisdiction for the area where you reside.

-English is limited, so you may wish to take a Thai speaker with you if you visit either office.
-We include Expat reports on their experience at these two offices.
+Below, we include Expat reports on their experience at these two offices.
 If you visit either office, please tell us about your experience by sending an email to info@pcec.club.

 Naklua Revenue Office